hipay/hipay-docs/hipay-enterprise-sdk-js_3/3-Reference.md

 );
 ```

-## Hostedfield container
+## Hosted field container

-Hostedfields integration let customization entirely up to you.
-All the external layout (`border`, `background`, etc.)of fields is left in your control.
+With the hosted fields integration, customization is entirely up to you.
+Thus, you are in control of the fields external layout (`border`, `background`, etc.).
-This customization is done by styling the `div` parent container of fields as if it is the `input`.
+This customization is done by styling the `div` parent container of fields as if it was the `input`.

-Hosted iframes adapt their width and height from the parent container.
-You need to **specify explicitly an `height`** to your container.
+Hosted iFrames adapt their width and height from the parent container.
+You need to **explicitly specify a `height`** to your container.

-The example below adds a 1px margin bottom to your fields and set their height to 24px.
+The example below adds a 1px bottom margin to your fields and sets their height to 24px.

 ```html